wences-sanchez/Knowledge-Base/pages/The Docker Book (highlights).md

 		  This ADD instruction will copy the file software.lic from the build directory to /opt/application/software.lic in the image.
 The source of the file can be a URL, filename, or directory as long as it is inside the build context or environment.
 You cannot ADD files from outside the build directory or context.

 		  When ADD’ing files Docker uses the ending character of the destination to determine what the source is.
 If the destination ends in a /, then it considers the source a directory.
-If it doesn’t end in a /, it considers the source a file. #space
+If it doesn’t end in a /, it considers the source a file. #ñspace
 		- -
 		- -
 		- The ARG instruction defines variables that can be passed at build-time via the docker build command.
 This is done using the --build-arg flag.
 You can only specify build-time arguments that have been defined in the Dockerfile.